Scutum (constellation): Deep-sky objects

 Although not a large constellation, Scutum contains several open clusters, as well as a globular cluster and a planetary nebula.
 The two best known deep sky objects in Scutum are M11 (the Wild Duck Cluster) and the open cluster M26 (NGC 6694).
 The globular cluster NGC 6712 and the planetary nebula IC 1295 can be found in the eastern part of the constellation, only 24 arcminutes apart.

 The most prominent open cluster in Scutum is the Wild Duck Cluster, M11.
 It was named by William Henry Smyth in 1844 for its resemblance in the eyepiece to a flock of ducks in flight.
 The cluster, 6200 light-years from Earth and 20 light-years in diameter, contains approximately 3000 stars, making it a particularly rich cluster.
 It is around 220 million years old, although some studies give older estimates.
 Estimates for the mass of the star cluster range from 3700 solar mass to 11000 solar mass.

 Space exploration

 The space probe Pioneer 11 is moving in the direction of this constellation.
-It will not near the closest star in this constellation for over a million years at its present speed, by which time its batteries will be long dead.
+It will not be near the closest star in this constellation for over a million years at its present speed, by which time its batteries will be long dead.